quentinv72/spotimand/README.md

 go install
 spotimand
 ```
-Don't forget to add your GOPATH binary to your PATH!
+Don't forget to add your GOPATH binary to your PATH (you can add these lines in your `.zprofile` or `.profile` or etc)!
 ```
 export PATH=$PATH:$(go env GOPATH)/bin
 ```